-You can’t create your own featured snippets, however, there are things you can do get a better chance of your site featuring as one including, create lists with your content, summarize your answers to questions in 40-50 words, use tables to display data and use more video content.
+You can’t create your own featured snippets, however, there are things you can do to get a better chance of your site featuring as one including, create lists with your content, summarize your answers to questions in 40-50 words, use tables to display data and use more video content.

 While, BERT did create some upheaval – like every Google update – within some corners of the SEO community, it isn’t the game-changing algorithmic event that some may have expected.
 Even if Google claimed it to be the “biggest update in years”.

 BERT makes search queries more useful for everybody by being better equipped to understand contextual words like “to” “for” so we can find information faster than ever.